mzazon/awesome-cloud-projects/aws/artifact-management-codeartifact/artifact-management-codeartifact.md

    echo "✅ Created CodeArtifact domain: ${DOMAIN_NAME}"
    ```

    The domain is now established and ready to host multiple repositories with shared governance policies.
-This foundational step enables all subsequent repository creation and establishes the security boundary for your artifact management infrastructure.
+This foundational step enables all subsequent repository creation and establishes the security boundary for your artifact management infrastructure with automatic KMS encryption for data at rest.

 2. **Create Repository Hierarchy**: